 Now, after reading this, you may be traumatized and never want to go near a memory foam mattress ever again.
 I feel you.
 But just realize that not every memory foam mattress contains fiberglass.
 It’s usually only the lower-end ones purchased at Walmart, Wayfair, or on Amazon.

-If you plan to buy a memory foam mattress, check with the manufacturer to ensure it’s not made with fiberglass.
+If you plan to buy a memory foam mattress, be sure to get one of these memory foam mattresses that do NOT contain fiberglass.